 Unless the land is owned by the City of Huntsville or the Hampton Cove Owners Association, the area behind your fence is your property and must be properly maintained.
 In addition to the weeds that grow behind your fence, we ask that you maintain the weeds that grow on your fence as well.
 This will also aid in “critter control.”

 Signs need approval from the ARC before being posted in your front yard or on any other portion of the community.
 Download a Sign Permit on the Forms & Documents page.
+The covenant allows for one standard-size real estate sign per yard.
+In reference to political signs, residents may erect ONE political sign per yard.

 Contractor signs are not allowed.